When I first decided to travel to Africa, visiting an African tribe was one of the main things I really wanted to do.

 Our guide followed me out and tried to make me give him the money by the car.
 But as I was still undecided, I walked back in without handing over the cash.
 After another look around, I stuck with my selected items and gave the money to our guide, in front of the lady who owned the shop.

-Her and the guide started to argue.
+She and the guide started to argue.
 I then understood why he wanted me to give him the money privately outside.
 He’d obviously decided to take a bigger commission than she was aware of.

 At one point in the visit, as we were walking into the village, I asked one of the young men “You don’t really want us here do you?”